jheyman/blog/pages/VisioAutoFlow/index.md

 ## VBA implementation

 I reused the baseline implementation from [this]({{ site.baseurl }}/pages/VisioAutoCompute) other project, so this is still using Visual Basic for Applications (VBA).
-All Visio-specific base principles (shape types, shape data, and how to programmatically use shape relationships to parse diagrams) are described there, so the information below is the part specific to this project.<br><br>
+All Visio-specific base principles (shape types, shape data, and how to programmatically use shape relationships to parse diagrams) are described there, so the information below is the part specific to this project.<br>

 I did a major refactoring of the code at the same time, to make it a little more structured, though it is still hobbyist-grade code and would probably make a seasoned VBA developer have a heart attack just by looking at it.

 ### Walking through connected shapes

-Even though Visio provides a `ConnectedShapes` functions that returns shapes connected to a given shape, but in my case to enumerate the connectors (flows) on a node, I used the `GluedShapes` function instead, filtering for 1D-shapes. <br><br>
+Even though Visio provides a `ConnectedShapes` functions that returns shapes connected to a given shape, but in my case to enumerate the connectors (flows) on a node, I used the `GluedShapes` function instead, filtering for 1D-shapes. <br>

 The next difficulty is to figure out the **direction** of the flow.
 Each visio connector has a "start" point and an "end" point, however the style of each end of the connector can be either nothing or an arrow (or some other style), so there could very well be an arrow on the "start" side and nothing on the end side.
 The code looks for other internal Visio properties to determine the direction of a connector with respect to a shape it is connected to.